-The paper deals with the method of gearbox diagnostics fault detection, and shows that using: design, production technology, operational, change of condition (DPTOCC) factors analysis leads to inference diagnostic information.
+The paper deals with the method of gearbox diagnostics fault detection, and shows that using: design, production technology, operational, change of condition (DPTOCC) factors analysis leads to the inference of gearbox diagnostic information.

-In the paper is a review of the current possibilities for using mathematical modelling and computer simulation for investigating the dynamic properties of gearbox systems.
-Computer simulation of dynamic behaviour of gearboxes is a powerful tool for supporting diagnostic inference.
+In the paper is a review of the current possibilities for using mathematical modeling and computer simulation for investigating the dynamic properties of gearbox systems.
+Computer simulation of dynamic behavior of gearboxes is a powerful tool for supporting gearbox diagnostic inference.

 The paper shows that for gearbox fault detection, many different ways of signal analysis should be done.
 In the paper it is suggested that for fault detection: time trace, spectrum, cepstrum and time-frequency spectrogram examination has to be used.
 It has been shown that using these ways of vibration signal analysis there are possibilities to detect signal faults and distributed faults in gearboxes.
 A signal fault is caused by a tooth crack/fracture and breakage, a spall in a gearing or in an inner or outer race of a bearing, a spall on a rolling element of a bearing; distributed faults are caused by uneven wear (pitting, scuffing, abrasion, erosion).

 Computer simulation enables one to infer that the cepstrum not only detects single gearing faults, but also distributed faults.
 It has been pointed that for explicit detection of a tooth fracture and breakage there is a need to use a cepstrum and a time-frequency spectrogram.